stefanofa/awesome/TOPICS.md

 *   [iamhosseindhv/notistack](https://github.com/iamhosseindhv/notistack) - Highly customizable notification snackbars (toasts) that can be stacked on top of each other

 *   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building data-driven applications running on top of REST/GraphQL APIs, using TypeScript, React and Material Design

-## redux

-*   [iamhosseindhv/notistack](https://github.com/iamhosseindhv/notistack) - Highly customizable notification snackbars (toasts) that can be stacked on top of each other

 ## snackbar